Wyvern: In heraldry

+The royal arms of Portugal use two wyverns holding banners as supporters, with a further demi-wyvern as a crest.

 Wyvern Zilant is depicted on the coat of arms of the city of Kazan, the capital of the Republic of Tatarstan.

 As a logo or mascot

 The wyvern is a popular commercial logo or mascot, especially in Wales and what was once the West Country Kingdom of Wessex, but also in Herefordshire and Worcestershire, as the rivers Wye and Severn run through Hereford and Worcester respectively.
 A local radio station was formerly called Wyvern FM.
 Vauxhall Motors had a model in its range in the 1950s called the Wyvern.
 The Westland Wyvern was a British single-seat carrier-based multi-role strike aircraft built by Westland Aircraft that served in the 1950s, seeing active service in the 1956 Suez Crisis.